roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 ![NVIDIA Drivers Installation on Ubuntu](./img/linux-nvidia-driver-installation-via-software-updates-app.jpg "NVIDIA Drivers Installation on Ubuntu")
 <div class="image-title">NVIDIA Drivers Installation in Ubuntu</div>

 - **Install CUDA Toolkit**.
 NVIDIA has <a target="_blank" rel="noopener" href="https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&=Ubuntu&target_version=20.04&target_type=deb_network">a sweet wizard</a> that can generate installation commands for your system.
-Execute all commands that it suggest you.
+Execute all commands that it suggests you.
-- **Install cuDNN**. cuDNN is an GPU-accelerated library with primitives for deep learning.
+- **Install cuDNN**. cuDNN is a GPU-accelerated library with primitives for deep learning.
 You need to be registered <a target="_blank" rel="noopener" href="https://developer.nvidia.com/cudnn-download-survey">here</a> in order to access the library.
-In the end, you will be landed to a page where you can download **cuDNN Runtime and Developer libraries** as well as **Code Samples and User Guide**.
+In the end, you will be landed on a page where you can download **cuDNN Runtime and Developer libraries** as well as **Code Samples and User Guide**.
 I downloaded all three of them as deb packages and installed.

 ![Download cuDNN page](./img/download-cudnn-page.png "Download cuDNN page")
 <div class="image-title">Download cuDNN page (<a target="_blank" rel="noopener" href="https://developer.nvidia.com/cudnn-download-survey">access is here</a>)</div>